Stat184-Fall2025/Sec-3_FP_AmalParekh_RitvikKothapalyam/README.md

 ## Repo Structure

 This project is organized into the following folders:
-- data/ - Contains the raw PSSA science test score data The main dataset is a PDF file with overall science test scores broken down by proficiency level (Advanced, Proficient, Basic, and Below Basic)
+- data/ - Contains the raw PSSA science test score data (IN DEV) The main dataset is a PDF file with overall science test scores broken down by proficiency level (Advanced, Proficient, Basic, and Below Basic)

-- scripts/ - Where all analysis code lives
-    This is where you'll store any Python, R, or other scripts used to clean, analyze, and visualize the data
+- scripts/ - Where all analysis code lives (IN DEV) This is where you'll store any Python, R, or other scripts used to clean, analyze, and visualize the data

-- output/ - Stores all generated results
+- output/ - Stores all generated results (IN DEV)
     This folder will contain your charts, graphs, tables, and any other visualizations or analysis results

 - README.md - Project overview and documentation